 They’ve also added this ability to the mobile apps.
 Something that was missing from YNAB 4.

 No ability to search transactions(added October 2016) No reporting capabilities(added October 2016) No manual import of bank statements(added June/July 2016)

-The good news is all those features were added this past year.
+The good news is all those features have been added.
 Just a bummer it took longer than expected for search and reports.